Setting the regional agenda…

 This session steps away from politics and debate to focus on what truly matters for regional prosperity: how we build resilient, reliable energy systems that unlock long-term economic potential.

 This session will explore how regions can move beyond short-term labour shortages to build sustainable workforce systems that support long-term economic development.
-It will examine the role of education and training providers, industry, government and communities in aligning skills pipelines with real demand — including the importance of place-based education, migration pathways, and stronger transitions from learning to employment.
+It will examine how education and training providers, industry, government and communities can better align skills pipelines with real demand, including place-based education, migration pathways and stronger transitions from learning to employment.

-Focusing on opportunity rather than constraint, the discussion will highlight how regions that get workforce right can unlock investment, lift productivity and create inclusive, resilient local economies — positioning people as the critical infrastructure behind Australia’s future growth.
+Focusing on opportunity rather than constraint, the discussion will highlight how getting workforce right can unlock investment, lift productivity and build resilient regional economies — positioning people as the critical infrastructure behind future growth.

 Building Australia’s sovereign capability